Ipboyd/ModelingEffort/README.md

 The model assumes stimuli are located at certain locations along the horizontal plane (`azimuth` in `InputGaussianSTRF_v4`).
 The model weighs the stimuli's spectrograms by user-defined tuning curves, comebines them, convolves then with STRFs to generate firing rates, then create spike trains with poisson spiking generator.

-Onset-sensitive and offset-sensitive input spikes are created; the latter activity is created by flipping the convolution of the STRF and stimulus across the x-axis and adding an offset based on 85% of the maximum onset firing rate.
+Onset-sensitive and offset-sensitive input spikes are created; the latter activity is created by flipping the convolution of the STRF and stimulus across the x-axis and adding an offset based on the maximum onset firing rate.
 The resulting trace is then half-wave rectified.
-Modeling onset and offset-sensitive inputs is based on findings of parallel processing of onset and offset in mouse auditory cortex [Li et al. 2019] (https://www.cell.com/cell-reports/fulltext/S2211-1247(19)30399-7).
+Modeling onset and offset-sensitive inputs is based on findings of parallel processing of onset and offset in mouse auditory cortex [Li et al. 2019](https://www.cell.com/cell-reports/fulltext/S2211-1247(19)30399-7).

-Then the model calculates a discriminability measure based on the SPIKE-distance, using the same template-matching procedure as described in [Nocon et al. 2021] (https://www.biorxiv.org/content/10.1101/2021.09.11.459906v2.full).
+Then the model calculates a discriminability measure based on the SPIKE-distance, using the same template-matching procedure as described in [Nocon et al. 2021](https://www.biorxiv.org/content/10.1101/2021.09.11.459906v2.full).

 ### 1.a Bird Tuning
 If you set `tuning = 'bird'`, then the model will use birdsongs (located in `\stimuli`) as the stimuli.